 I wrote on Facebook a couple days ago about how I’ve been a little absent from blogging lately.
 Life has just been a little peculiar lately.
 I don’t really know what word to use, but kinda like “peculiar.”
 Last week, before we left for our trip to Arkansas, was just one of those weeks where you make plans, but they just totally don’t pan out, and you have to be ok with it.

 This weekend I had one of those “life is definitely changing, and I think I’m ok with it” moments.
 Stuart and I really didn’t do much…Friday night he made dinner for his sister, Jessica, and me.
 It was fab.
 Saturday, we went to CrossFit, and then just relaxed the rest of the day.
 Yesterday, we tried a new church and I took a long, wonderful, perfect nap with Stell.

 They (unless you’re Dwight Schrute) say “the way to a man’s heart is through his stomach.”
 Well, if you’re looking for a healthy meal straight to his heart, I have one for you!
 (And those of you non-gluten free, who still want to add a starch, garlic bread would go great with this meal.)

-But before I share this new favorite recipe, I just want to say a big “Happy Valentine’s Day!” to everyone who reads my blog!
+But before I share this new favorite recipe, I just want to say a big “Happy Valentine’s Day!”

 I used to dream of meeting my knight in shining armor in a castle, and being whisked off into the sunset on horseback.
 (After he saved me from the evil witch, who kidnapped me from my royal parents of course.)
 Yes, I used to watch waaaay too many chick flicks and Disney movies…and no, the girl in the picture below is not me.